qualcomm-linux/build-guide/topic/k2c-qli-build-ga/addn_host_setup_build_firmware.rst

          export PYTHONPATH=/opt/python3/lib:$PYTHONPATH

 .. note::
-  The `kas <https://kas.readthedocs.io/en/latest/>`__ tool is used by Qualcomm Linux to sync the meta layers, configure the environment and execute the bitbake commands.
+  The `kas <https://kas.readthedocs.io/en/latest/>`__ tool is used by Qualcomm Linux to sync the meta layers, configure the environment, and execute the bitbake commands.